-In addition to certifications as an academic fieldwork educator and LSVT-BIG, Deb holds a master’s degree in human services from Argosy University and undergraduate degrees from the University of Saint Francis and Harrison College.
+In addition to her certifications, Deb holds a master’s degree in human services from Argosy University and undergraduate degrees from the University of Saint Francis and Harrison College.
 She also remains current in the clinical setting at Parkview Regional Medical Center, seeing acute and cardiac patients, and is an active member of the Indiana Occupational Therapy Association, the American Occupational Therapy Association, the Commission on Education (for a three-year tenure), the National Board for Certification of Occupational Therapy, and the National Organization for Human Services.

 Her clinical experiences include acute care and rehab with adults and children, skilled nursing facilities, and mental health care.
 Deb served as the first COTA rehab lead at Parkview Hospital from 2004 through 2006 and as the rehab director at a skilled nursing facility in Warsaw for six years.